-Consistent with the provisions of Section 14A of the Securities Exchange Act of 1934 (the "Exchange Act") and related U.S. Securities and Exchange Commission ("SEC") rules, we are asking our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our Named Executive Officers (as defined in the "Compensation Discussion and Analysis" (the "CD&A") beginning on page 35).
-This "say-on-pay" vote is not intended to address any specific item of our compensation program, but rather to address our overall approach to the compensation of our Named Executive Officers as described in this Proxy Statement.

-The Board of Directors of The Kraft Heinz Company ("Kraft Heinz," "we" or "us"), primarily through the Compensation Committee, spends considerable effort defining and overseeing Kraft Heinz's executive compensation program.
-Our compensation program is based on a pay-for-performance philosophy and designed to accomplish the following goals:
+The Kraft Heinz Company ("Kraft Heinz," "we", "our", "us," or the "Company") annually asks our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our Named Executive Officers (as defined in the "Compensation Discussion and Analysis" (the "CD&A"), which begins on page 33).
+Our Board of Directors, primarily through the Compensation Committee, defines and oversees our executive compensation program which is based on a pay-for-performance philosophy and designed to accomplish the following goals:

-- Reward superior financial and operational performance; - Place a significant portion of compensation at risk if performance goals are not achieved; - Align the interests of the Named Executive Officers with those of our stockholders; and - Enable us to attract, retain and motivate top talent.
+- Reward financial and operational performance; - Place a significant portion of compensation at risk if performance goals are not achieved; - Align the interests of the Named Executive Officers with those of our stockholders; and - Enable us to attract, retain, and motivate top talent.

-As described in further detail in the CD&A below, consistent with these goals, our compensation program has been designed with a view toward linking a significant portion of the compensation of each Named Executive Officer to company and individual performance and the growth in the value of Kraft Heinz.
-Please read the CD&A beginning on page 35 and "Executive Compensation Tables" beginning on page 41 for additional details about our executive compensation programs, including information about our Named Executive Officers' fiscal year 2015 compensation.
+As described in further detail in the CD&A below, consistent with these goals, our compensation program has been designed with a view toward linking a significant portion of the compensation of each Named Executive Officer to Company and individual performance and the growth in the value of Kraft Heinz.
+Please read the CD&A and related "Executive Compensation Tables" for additional details about our executive compensation programs, including information about our Named Executive Officers' fiscal year 2019 compensation.